pdfix/action-validate-pdf-verapdf-docker/README.md

 To run the Docker container as a CLI, you need to share the folder with the PDF files you wish to validate using the `-i` parameter.
 In this example, the current folder is used.

-First run will pull the docker image, which may take some time.
+The first run will pull the docker image, which may take some time.
 Make your own image for more advanced use.

 ```
 docker run -v $(pwd):/data --rm -w /data/ pdfix/validation:latest validate -i <input>.pdf